4d/docs/website/translated_docs/es/ServerWindow/application-server.md

 The upper part of the page provides information about the current status of the 4D Server application server.

-- **State**: Started or Stopped.
+- **Estado**: Iniciado o Detenido.
 - **Starting time**: Date and time the application server was launched.
-This date corresponds to the opening of the project by 4D Server.
+Esta fecha corresponde a la apertura del proyecto por parte de 4D Server.
 - **Uptime**: Time elapsed since last opening of the project by the server.

 ## Aceptar/Rechazar nuevas conexiones